hit9/ssdb.api.docs/README.md

 qpush_front
 -----------

-Insert a member to the head of a queue.
+Insert one or multiple members to the head of a queue.

 ```
-qpush_front queue member
+qpush_front queue members..
 ```

 Return the queue's size after push operation.